-Overall, in one third of the files, the analysts were unable to confirm that all of the required screening and assessment activities were completed before a child was placed in the home.
+Overall, in almost a third of the files, the analysts were able to confirm that all of the required screening and assessment activities were completed before a child was placed in the home.

-The practice analysts also verified whether the CCRC was up to date at the time of the audit for each caregiver and anyone 18 years of age or older who was living in the caregiver's home or who spent significant amounts of unsupervised time with a child placed in the caregiver's home, and whether the CRRA check was up to date for each caregiver.
+The practice analysts also verified whether the consolidated criminal record check (CCRC) was up to date at the time of the audit for each caregiver and anyone 18 years of age or older who was living in the caregiver's home or who spent significant amounts of unsupervised time with a child placed in the caregiver's home, and whether the CRRA check was up to date for each caregiver.
 The CCRC must be renewed or updated every three years and the CRRA every five years.
-The analysts found that both of these checks were up to date for all relevant individuals in 42 of the 48 files in the sample.
+The analysts found that both of these checks were up to date for all relevant individuals in just over half of the files in the sample.